addykn/Moment-Trading-Strategy-Project/README.md

 The results line up with what you would expect from a momentum strategy.

-The winner portfolio generally outperforms the loser portfolio.
-The spread between the two is captured in the winners minus losers portfolio, which shows the clearest signal.
+The winner portfolio generally outperforms the loser portfolio, and the spread between the two is captured in the winners minus losers portfolio, which shows the clearest signal.

-On a risk adjusted basis, the long short portfolio performs better than the individual long only portfolios.
+The long short portfolio tends to perform better on a risk adjusted basis than the individual long only portfolios.

 From the regressions, the strategy shows positive alpha relative to the market, and some of that remains even after controlling for size and value factors.